Yottabits/102shows/README.md

 Its responsive layout makes it ideal for both smartphones, tablets and computers.

 ## Installation
-Take a look at the [wiki](https://github.com/Yottabits/102shows/wiki/Installation)
+There is a manual.
+Take a look at this wiki [article](https://github.com/Yottabits/102shows/wiki/Installation)

 ## Questions? 🤔
 Write an e-mail to me: 102shows@leiner.me